-We may collect the following types of information about you:
+We may collect the following types of information:

 - Identity information such as first name, last name, gender, images of you, username and/or other user identifiers including date of birth, nationality;

-- Contact details of those Consultants and Clients who are registering for services and/or requesting connections (including contact details of any person on whose behalf you are requesting services);
+- Contact details of those Experts and Clients who are registering for services and/or requesting connections (including contact details of any person on whose behalf you are requesting services);

-- Details of Consultants’ background, as is sufficient to enable our Clients to decide whether or not to seek the advice of our Consultants.
-This information may include details of Consultants’ educational background, work history and specific areas of interest; and
+- Details of Experts’ background, as is sufficient to enable our Clients to decide whether or not to seek the advice of our Experts.
+This information may include details of Experts’ educational background, work history and specific areas of interest; and

 - Feedback and survey responses we receive from you and others.